-Assisting Homeowners Throughout Saline County
+Assisting Homeowners in Saline County and Throughout Arkansas

 Did you know that, in the last 15 years, more than 6 million Americans lost their homes through foreclosure?
 In many states throughout the country, countless homeowners are specifically burdened by medical debt, and an unfortunately large percentage of these medical issues were caused by a disability.

 The result is that millions of Americans with disabilities are overwhelmed by medical bills but have no way to pay these immense debts back.
 To make matters worse, mortgage lenders often take advantage of this situation by foreclosing these victims’ houses.
 Fortunately, however, our experienced team at the Skelton & Stevens Legal Group is determined to help you get financial freedom.
-All you need to do is get in touch with our compassionate foreclosure lawyers in Arkansas.
+All you need to do is get in touch with our compassionate foreclosure lawyers in Bryant.

 How Bankruptcy Can Stop Foreclosure

 Like all forms of bankruptcy, Chapter 13 triggers an automatic stay, which orders debt collectors to stop attempting to collect payments in any way.
 This includes foreclosure proceedings.
 During the course of your 3 to 5-year plan, you can catch up on late mortgage payments and effectively save your home from foreclosure.